 - a.
 An industrial, educational, commercial, or other contractor entity will require an FCL if the terms of a contract awarded under 48 CFR Chapter 9, Department of Energy Acquisition Regulation, include the security assets and/or activities described in paragraph 2 of Section 1 above.
 A contractor requiring an FCL must be sponsored by: - (1) a Government Contracting Activity (GCA) (i.e., a contracting officer); or - (2) a cleared contractor acting as the prime contractor for an uncleared subcontractor.
 A contractor cannot sponsor itself for an FCL. - b.
 In accordance with the DEAR, section 952.204-2(1), FCLs are required for subcontractors requiring personnel security clearances.
 The prime contractor is responsible for implementation of the provisions of the NISPOM, Chapter 7, Subcontracting, and all DOE security requirements for their subcontractors and for termination of the subcontracts upon completion of activities.
 Prime contractors must ensure that all subcontracts are terminated if the prime contract is terminated, or for management and operations subcontracts, transferred to the cognizance of the new management and operations contractor as appropriate. - c.
 All company officials who occupy positions which have the authority to affect the organization's policies or practices in security activities conducted under the contract, as determined by the DOE cognizant security office, must be designated as Key Management Personnel (KMP).
 As a minimum, KMP must include the senior management official responsible for all aspects of contract performance and the designated facility security officer (FSO).
-KMP must be in process for or possess active security clearances in order for a contractor to be eligible for an FCL involving classified information or matter, or special nuclear material (SNM).
+KMP must possess final active security clearances in order for a contractor to be eligible for a final FCL involving classified information or matter, or special nuclear material (SNM).
+Interim security clearances may be granted to KMP once their background investigations are in process and appropriate additional checks as required in DOE O 472.2, Personnel Security, change 1 (or successor directive), have been conducted.
 Until all investigative requirements have been completed and final security clearances have been granted to the designated KMP, only an interim facility clearance can be granted. - d.
 In accordance with the DEAR clause, section 952.204-73(e), a contractor that will not possess or handle classified information or matter, or SNM at the contractor's place of business, but will require DOE personnel security clearances for the contractor's employees to perform work at other cleared facilities, must be processed for an FCL as a non-possessing facility.
-Employees of a non possessing contractor must adhere to the security plans of the facilities where they are afforded access to classified information or matter, or SNM.
+Employees of a non-possessing contractor must adhere to the security plans of the facilities where they are afforded access to classified information or matter, or SNM.